bk-bf/Celestia/docs/tasks/SIDE_TASKS.md

 - [ ] Initial Database Population (Phase 1) has to possibly be refactored again to ensure -> @onready var map_data = DatabaseManager.map_data
 - [ ] fix func _on_tile_resource_changed()
 - [ ] implemenet some vegetation culling mechanism to reduce tree/bush density

+- [ ] add meal system improvemnts:
+	- [ ] 	Implement meal deterioration tracking (percentage consumed)
+	- [ ]  	Add quality levels to meals that affect the chance of eating past "well-fed"
+	- [ ] 	Create meaningful benefits for the "stuffed" status
+	- [ ] 	Implement the weight gain system as a consequence of frequent overeating
+	- [ ] 	Add traits that affect eating behavior (some pawns might naturally stop at "satisfied" while others might always eat to "stuffed")